 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms.
-This includes by pill, injection, and via a catheter.
+It may be given by pill, injection, and via a catheter.
 The drugs enter the bloodstream and travel through the body.
-While this will focus on cancer cells, some healthy cells are also killed.
+It kills mostly cancer cells, but also some healthy cells.

-High doses of chemotherapy are followed by a transplantation of stem cells (immature blood cells).
-These will replace blood-forming cells destroyed by cancer treatment.
-Stem cells are removed from the blood or bone marrow of the patient or donor.
-They are then infused into the patient.
+Chemotherapy with stem cell transplant as a treatment for CLL is still being tested in clinical trials.
+In this treatment, chemotherapy is followed by a transplantation of stem cells (immature blood cells) to replace blood-forming cells destroyed by cancer treatment.
+Stem cells are removed from the blood or bone marrow of the patient or donor, and infused into the patient.

 Patients will suffer side effects not only from the leukemia, but from therapy.
 These include:

 - A reduction in red blood cells that can lead to anemia

 - Reduced numbers of platelets that assist in blood clotting (thrombocytopenia)